-Below the Consortium would like to in ce each lesson with its hurdle, meani very challenges and motivation for su ter's some nese rkshops irdles in panning vation, Then, by a few examples we want to provide vivid insights into how each hurdle was faced within the Booster's "Campaigns" and "Challenges".
-Finally, for each hurdle the Consortium noted a hypothesis, providing recommendations to be shared - beyond the diaspora of the Innovation Booster "Applied Circular Sustainability". nose not only sing it. you, ou might In hind- hard We hope our Lessons Learned will provide useful insights, for all of us today, and for future circular enthusiasts, to realize the shift from linear to circular in Swiss economies, policies and societies. trodu- ing the uch.
+Below the Consortium would like to in ce each lesson with its hurdle, meani very challenges and motivation for su ose We hope our Lessons Learned will provide useful insights, for all of us today, and for future circular enthusiasts, to realize the shift you, from linear to circular in Swiss economies, policies and societies.
+In hind- hard y - this is The Consortium would like to address its deep gratitude to all participants and everyone involved, foremost for the open innovation attitude that makes these Lessons Learned possible. er's come hese kshops rdles in canning ration, Then, by a few examples we want to provide vivid insights into how each hurdle was faced within the Booster's "Campaigns" and "Challenges".
+Finally, for each hurdle the Consortium noted a hypothesis, providing recommendations to be shared - beyond the diaspora of the Innovation Booster "Applied Circular Sustainability". y - this is The Consortium would like to address its deep gratitude to all participants and everyone involved, foremost for the open innovation attitude that makes these Lessons Learned possible. ing the uch. ose ot only sing it. you, pu might In hind- hard We hope our Lessons Learned will provide useful insights, for all of us today, and for future circular enthusiasts, to realize the shift from linear to circular in Swiss economies, policies and societies. y - this is trodu- ing the uch.
 The Consortium would like to address its deep gratitude to all participants and everyone involved, foremost for the open innovation attitude that makes these Lessons Learned possible.